brianscan14/FE-1st-Milestone-Project/README.md

 - Best Practices
 - Accessibility

 This let me realise where aria-labels were missing and and alt tags, where loading times can be reduced and colour's opacities needed to be changed to improve performance.
+JS and Popper links at the bottom of pages also needed to be updated to improve security.
 The pictures used were reduced using this [website](https://tinypng.com/), this also led me to changing the picture of the television on the home page to a .jpg file instead of loading it from the internet, which took longer.
 As a result of these audits on the site each page scored at least 90% or over in the three aspects.

 ##### Known bugs